 Make the medallions

-- 5. To serve, remove any strings from the medallions and place the medallions on warmed plates or a platter.
-Top with the foie gras and nap with the sauce, making sure that a couple of slices of truffles rest on each serving of foie gras.
+- 5. To serve, remove any strings from the beef medallions and place them on warmed plates or a platter.
+Top with the foie gras and nap with the sauce, making sure that a couple slices of truffles rest on each serving of foie gras.
 Serve immediately.